-If you like this blog, consider buying my book, Shoes Full of Sand, available at the usual online retailers as well as at http://www.suelick.com/Sand.html.
+If you like this blog, consider buying my newest book, The Best of Unleashed in Oregon, or the book that preceded it, Shoes Full of Sand.
 My other books include Childless by Marriage, Stories Grandma Never Told, Azorean Dreams, and Freelancing for Newspapers.

-In addition to this blog, I blog on writing at http://writeraid.net and on childlessness at http://www.childlessbymarriage.blogspot.com.
+In addition to this blog, I blog on childlessness at http://www.childlessbymarriageblog.com.
 For all the information you could ever want, visit http://www.suelick.com.

 So who am I?
 I’m a recovering newspaper reporter/editor/photographer who earned an MFA in creative writing at age 51 from Antioch University Los Angeles.
 These days I focus on essays, fiction, poetry and blogs.
-I am also a professional musician with lots of experience as a roving singer-songwriter.
-My day job is co-leading and accompanying the choirs at Sacred Heart Church in Newport, OR.
+I am also a roving singer-songwriter with a “day job” co-directing and accompanying the choirs at Sacred Heart Church in Newport, OR.